helio-training/fs-corejs-functions-arguments/README.md

 };
 ```

-The names of the parameters are arbitrary.
-It's common for new developers to get confused about the names of the parameters.
-These values are like variables and can be named anything.
-It's a good practice like variables to have parameter names that indicate what the parameter actually is.
+The actual names of the parameters are arbitrary so it is very common for new developers to get confused about the names of the parameters.
+These values are like variables and, although the <em>can</em> be named anything, it's a good practice to have parameter names that indicate what the parameter actually represents.

 For example, the `format(value, kind)` function above could be written: